UBC-CIC/census-explorer/README.md

 ## Credits

 This application was architected and developed by Trevor Flanigan and Alyssa da Costa, with guidance from the [UBC CIC](https://cic.ubc.ca/) technical and project management teams.

+Adapted from Statistics Canada, Census Explorer, 2021.
+This does not constitute an endorsement by Statistics Canada of this product.
+Data provided by Statistics Canada has been modified for use in this project.

 ## License